fwupd/fwupd/plugins/tpm/README.md

 This allows enumerating Trusted Platform Modules, also known as "TPM" devices, although it does not allow the user to update the firmware on them.

+The TPM Event Log records which events are registered for the PCR0 hash, which may help in explaining why PCR0 values are differing for some firmware.

+The device exposed is not upgradable in any way and is just for debugging.
+The created device will be a child device of the system TPM device, which may or may not be upgradable.

 ## GUID Generation

 These devices use custom GUIDs: